Gubaer/josm-scripting-plugin/docs/graaljs.md

 2. Run JOSM with another Java 11 (or higher) compatible JDK, for instance with the [OpenJDK][openjdk]

+## Running JOSM with GraalJS

-# Running JOSM with GraalJS
+### Running JOSM with a stock JDK and GraalJS as java library

+JDKs other than GraalVM don't include GraalJS.
+You have to download the jar files required for GraalJS and ensure they are on the classpath when you start JOSM.

+1. Download GraalJS jar files

+   The jar files required for GraaLJS are available from this [github repository][graaljs-jars].
+Download the ZIP file with the latest release from this repository.

+2. Start JOSM with the GraalJS jar files on the classpath

+   Refer to this [README][graaljs-jars] file.

-## Running JOSM with the GraalVM JDK
+### Running JOSM with the GraalVM JDK

 GraalVM ships with an engine for JavaScript (compatible with EMCAScript 2021) called [GraalJS][graaljs].
 When you run JOSM with the JDK provided by the GraalVM, GraalJS is available in the JOSM Scripting Plugin and you can execute scripts written in JavaScript using GraalJS.